 - In a simple cheese plate with greens, toasted hazelnuts, flaky sea salt, honey and olive oil

 - As an easy yogurt bowl with granola, fresh figs, blueberries and honey.
 So good at breakfast! (and so EXTRA with a big slice of California Fig Banana Bread)

 - As an appetizer or light lunch of toasted sourdough bread with soft cheese, sliced figs, fresh thyme, pistachios and honey.
 Honestly, I’d love to eat this anytime.
 (Excellent with a bowl of Creamy Pumpkin Soup or Fresh Corn Chowder)

 All three recipes are easy to prepare, absolutely delicious, and don’t require any cooking!

-For full details on Fresh Figs, Three Ways, please see the recipe card below
+For full details and descriptions on the recipes and ingredients, please scroll to the recipe card below.

 - Greens: A handful of organic green lettuces and also flat leaf (Italian) parsley